FI0130 – Fraud, Waste and Abuse

 - Falsification of reports to management or external agencies

-- Pursuit of a benefit or advantage in violation of the university's conflict of interests policy (see POLICY FI0125)
+- Pursuit of a benefit or advantage in violation of the university’s conflict of interests or other policy

 - Improper handling or reporting of financial transactions